Debian 10 Installation (Server)

 ip a.
 To find out the current gateway address, type

-ip route show.
+ip r.
 (I may use other IP addresses during live webinars.)

 This portion of your interfaces configuration file should now look something like this: